kasteway/Customer_Churn_Classification/README.md

 #### Measuring Mtric:

-F2_Beta because it puts more attention on minimizing false negatives than minimizing false positives.
+F2_Beta was used because it puts more attention on minimizing false negatives than minimizing false positives.